 Revenues expected to fall after 5 years as Canadians burn less fossil fuel to avoid costs

 Canada's budget watchdog agrees with the federal government's claim that Canadians are going to get more from the climate change tax rebate than they are paying in carbon tax.
-The average Saskatchewan household is expected to be $173 better off due to the rebate in 2019.

 The federal government implemented a fuel surcharge this month of $20 per tonne of emissions in the four provinces that have not enacted carbon-pricing systems of their own.